Interior Design Elements and Principles

 Color is one of the most important elements in the design.
 In addition, it is among the first choices made when you decide to reform homes.
 The design of a room can revolve around a specific color or palette.

 Colors have an important emotional influence.
 You have to know how to choose the right one depending on the room to be decorated.
 For example, in the bedroom, you have to promote rest.
 For this, you can use blue, yellow, or green in its lighter shades.
 In the dining room, you can use tones that favor the appetite, such as citrus.
-Design schools organize classes that can give students an overview of color theory.
+Design schools in bangalore organize classes that can give students an overview of color theory.

 They also influence the perception of space.
 Light colors give the feeling of larger rooms, while dark colors reduce it.